UpanshuSharmaUNSW/Parareal-algorithm/README.md

 **WARNING: CHANGING THE FORMAT OF THE MAKE FILE WILL LEAD TO ERRONEOUS RESULTS.
 ONLY CHANGE THE NUMBERS IN THE input_file**

 (1) Number of para iterations: Number of parareal iterations to be used in the current run.
-This correspond to variable **K** in the article.
+This correspond to variable **K** in the article above.

 (2) Number of coarse intervals: Number of coarse-intervals to be used in the current run.
 Wile this number can be different from (1), in our experiments this is always chosen to be equal to input in (1).
-For explanation see the article above.
+For explanation see the article.

 (3) Number of fine steps: Number of fine steps within each coarse step.
 In our experiments this is always chosen to be 1, i.e. the fine and coarse time-step are exactly the same.
-For explanation see the article above.
+For explanation see the article.

 (4) Time step: This is the time step (same for fine and coarse integration) that is used in the algorithm.
+This corresonds to $\Delta t$ in the article.